Stewart Kwoh: Publications

 Kwoh has co-authored two publications: Uncommon Common Group: Race and America's Future and Untold Civil Rights Stories.
-Untold Civil Rights Stories has been described by Los Angeles Mayor Antonio Villaraigosa as: "a social milestone that recognizes the unsung contributions of Asian Americans to America's Civil Rights Movement."

 Awards

 Kwoh has been a recipient of numerous awards recognizing his efforts to build coalitions consisting of all communities of color.
 Associations that have honored Kwoh include: the L.A.
 City and County Human Relations Commissions, California Association of Human Relations Organizations, ACLU, Southern Christian Leadership Conference, Coalition for Humane Immigrant Rights of Los Angeles, the Los Angeles Urban League, the Martin Luther King Legacy Association and many other Asian American, civil rights, academic and legal organizations.